chandanhpcic/docs/source/intro.rst

 feature requests and bugs maybe treated different as well (a lot of questions for a plugin which is being developed by a single person, maybe less active than a group of people improving a plugin together for example).

-When it comes to building software on top of OPNsense or extending existing functionality, the development chapter is the one to read.
+When it comes to building software on top of Reticen8 or extending existing functionality, the development chapter is the one to read.
 It explains all about our architecture, coding style, how to hook into available facilities and much more.